-The Canon G3260 is good for casual photos.
-Thanks to its incredible supertank system, it's extremely affordable to print color photos, and the cost-per-print for photos is among the lowest we've tested.
-While the color accuracy and image quality are only decent, it should be fine for filling up a photo album.
-It can print in most photo sizes, but sadly, it can't print 2" x 3".
+The Canon G3260 is good for printing photos.
+Thanks to its incredible supertank system, it's extremely affordable to print color photos, and the cost-per-print for photos is among the cheapest we've tested.
+The color accuracy is decent, and it produces good-quality photos that are more than good enough if you want to fill up a photo album.
+It can print in most photo sizes except for 2" x 3".

 The Canon PIXMA G3260 has a few variants, like the Canon PIXMA G1220, which doesn't have a scanner, and the Canon PIXMA G2260, which also has a flatbed scanner.
 However, neither can print wirelessly like the G3260 can.
 Note that the model number changes slightly depending on the region.
 You can see the label of our unit here.

 The Canon PIXMA G3260 is a very good family printer.
 It also yields an outstanding number of both black and color pages, and its cost-per-print for color documents and photos is among the lowest we've seen.
 While you can print via Wi-Fi, it doesn't support Bluetooth or printing directly off a USB thumb drive or SD card.

 The Canon PIXMA G3260 and the Canon PIXMA G2260 are both supertank printers with nearly identical costs-per-print, but the G3260 offers wireless printing.
 The G3260 has a higher color page yield and slightly better photo quality, but its color accuracy is marginally worse, and it prints significantly slower than the G2260.
 Also, neither printer comes with the USB-A to USB-B cable required for wired printing.